OpenNeuroLab/brainspell-neo/README.md

 Working on a new version on Brainspell.

 Clients can make requests to the JSON API directly, or access Brainspell through the web interface.
 A running Heroku instance is available at https://brainspell.herokuapp.com/.

+To view a list of all JSON API endpoints, take a look at https://brainspell.herokuapp.com/json/list-endpoints.
+If you're unsure about the parameters for an endpoint, add `/help` to the end of the URL (e.g., the documentation for https://brainspell.herokuapp.com/json/split-table is available at https://brainspell.herokuapp.com/json/split-table/help).

 ## Running Brainspell